 It’s just that stockings don’t count.
 And I’ve definitely gone a bit over budget on the stockings–mainly because I decided to buy each of them a CD since they each asked for one on their Christmas lists.
 And I don’t have a category called “something to listen to,” though maybe I should.
 We are a pretty musical household, after all.
 Unfortunately, not one of them asked for a classical or opera CD.
 Who are these children who want One Direction, R5, and Kidz Bop, anyway?

 So, since I’ve already spent a bit too much on stockings courtesy of teeny bopper music, I needed to fill them with stuff that’s not very expensive.
 And not candy, either.
 Due to our family goal of extra health this year, I don’t want to stuff the stockings with Hershey’s kisses and M&Ms, gluten-free or not.

-Enter your email address into the form below, and both files will be sent straight to your email inbox.
-If you are on a mobile device, click here to see the form.
+Enter your email address into the form at the bottom of the page, and both files will be sent straight to your email inbox.

 More Christmas Fun:

 The Best Gift Christmas Printable (it matches the coupons!)

 Enter your email address and receive the printable right to your email inbox.